lukegeiken4/Hypeline/README.md

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+This is method to infer sentiment from publically available sources of comments

 ## Code Example

+Later

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+This project was created as part of Startup Iowa
+It is inended to be a learning experience in all aspects of getting a business off the ground.
+As time permits I will document the process because in the heat of design the documentation tends to be the last item of significance when a real running app is what is needed.

 ## Installation

-Provide code examples and explanations of how to get the project.
+This was templated and I will document how that is achieved

 ## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+Various API's were used like twitter facebook google and others This is extrensive

 ## Tests

-Describe and show how to run the tests with code examples.
+Currently there are Python tests, however I will add tests to understand some of the code limitations and corner cases

 ## Contributors